Zasilkovna/WooCommerce/packetery/readme.txt

 * Added: Order editation modal in order grid.
 User is now able to edit order weight in order grid.
 * Added: List of active carriers added to carrier settings section.
 * Added: order collection printing
+* Added: ability to change number of orders per page

 = 1.0.1 =
 * Fixed: user no longer sees messages from other sessions